schibsted/spid-tech-docs/resources/articles/endpoints.md

 <h3 id="format-jsonp">JSONP</h3>

-[JSONP](http://en.wikipedia.org/wiki/JSONP) is supported by all endpoints that support JSON.
+[JSONP](http://en.wikipedia.org/wiki/JSONP) is supported by most endpoints that support JSON.
 JSONP ("JSON with padding") is JSON wrapped in a function call, served as JavaScript.
 Because JavaScript can be served from mixed sources on a web page, JSONP circumvents certain security restrictions and complexity